dsentker/url-signature-bundle/README.md

 ```
 Do not be surprised at the weird looking arguments for the `setHashMask` method - I did not find a better solution to set a bitmask in a services.yaml.

-## Credits
-Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications.
-The adjustments then resulted in a separate library and, additionally, in this symfony 4 bundle.

 ## Submitting bugs and feature requests
 Bugs and feature request are tracked on GitHub.